gbrillhart/Shell-Sort/README.md

  - The program reads in at most INTMAX long integers from a binary file and outputs the sorted integers as long integers in a binary file.
  - The number of comparisons is the total amount of whenever the values of two nodes or array buckets are compared, indicies do not count.
  - If the input file is unable to be opened or is empty, it will be treated as a array of size 0 and an output file will still be created.
- - An invalid runtime arguement (i.e. not -a or -l) will result in no sorting being done.
+ - An invalid runtime argument (i.e. not -a or -l) will result in no sorting being done.

 - - - -
 ### Source Code Descriptions: ###